ginnfx/GBAplus/README.md

   timers, APU, and interrupt paths, plus a per-instruction trace mode for diffing execution against other emulators.

-## Building
+## Building (don't do this plz)

-Use the releases tab, as that tends to be updated the most & has a GUI.

-GBAplus is portable C++20.
-SDL2 is vendored and built from source (CMake `FetchContent`), so the only things you need are CMake (3.20+), a C++20 compiler, and git.
+Use the releases tab.
+Plz. if you want to feel special the only things you need are CMake, a C++20 compiler, and git.
 The resulting binaries link SDL2 statically and have no runtime SDL dependency.

 ### macOS